gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 }
 ```

+Reflectors provided symmetry to Enigma machines: a path from "A" to "Z" would be
+the same as the path from "Z" to "A".
+Because of that, encryption and decryption
-Reflectors provided symmetry to Enigma machines: encryption and decryption were the same (why?).
-However, they also guaranteed that letters could never be encoded into themselves — a serious flaw that was heavily exploited by codebreakers.
+were essentially the same.
+However, because of reflectors, letters could never
+be encoded into themselves — a serious flaw that was heavily exploited by
+codebreakers.

 # Plugboard

 We're almost ready to encode all the things!
-Only the plugboard is missing, and since a simple letter swap is all it does, we can define it as `[26]int` and map unspecified letters to themselves in the constructor:
+Only the plugboard is missing, and
+since a simple letter swap is all it does, we can define it as `[26]int` and map
+unspecified letters to themselves in the constructor:

 ```
 type Plugboard [26]int